 Cancer Research UK PhD programme

-The Cancer Research UK Edinburgh Centre brings together cancer scientists and clinicians from across the University of Edinburgh, delivering outstanding cancer research and improved patient care.
-The Cancer Research UK PhD programme is integrated into the research activities of the Centre with over 30 principal investigators contributing to this cross-disciplinary programme spanning from fundamental science to translational research.
-Research projects benefit from state of the art facilities for genomics, mass spectrometry, advanced microscopy, single cell technologies, and from advanced computational and informatics capabilities.
+Applications are invited from outstanding candidates to join a Cancer Research UK funded PhD programme at the Edinburgh Cancer Research Centre.
+These are funded by the Cancer Research UK Scotland Centre, a joint initiative between Edinburgh and Glasgow which brings together cancer scientists and clinicians from across the Universities of Edinburgh and Glasgow, delivering outstanding cancer research and improved patient care.
+The Cancer Research UK PhD programme is integrated into the research activities of the Centre with over 80 principal investigators contributing to this cross-disciplinary programme spanning from fundamental science to translational research.
+Research projects benefit from state-of-the art facilities for genomics, mass spectrometry, advanced microscopy, single cell technologies, and from advanced computational and informatics capabilities.

-In addition to our own PhD programme, additional postgraduate opportunities are available within the Institute of Genetics and Molecular Medicine (IGMM), embedded within the College of Medicine and Veterinary Medicine.
-The Institute provides an outstanding training environment, overseen by a well-established IGMM Graduate School, with state of the art facilities and a variety of opportunities for postgraduate research study.
-There is a great sense of community within the IGMM, with over a hundred postgraduate students and a thriving postgraduate society (POGs) which runs career talks, social events and an annual scientific retreat.
+The Edinburgh Cancer Research Centre is committed to high quality training, mentorship and research excellence to prepare the next generation of scientists to tackle the most challenging questions underpinning oncology.
+This training will enable you to think critically, undertake mechanistic research and to make new discoveries.
+The Edinburgh Cancer Research Centre is situated within the Institute of Genetics and Cancer (IGC), embedded within the College of Medicine and Veterinary Medicine.
+The Institute provides an outstanding training environment, overseen by a well-established IGC Graduate School, with state-of-the-art facilities and a variety of opportunities for postgraduate research study.
+There is a great sense of community within the IGC, with over a hundred postgraduate students and a thriving postgraduate society (POGs) which runs career talks, social events and an annual scientific retreat.

 Applications are open to all individuals irrespective of nationality or country of residence.